 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

-Gawker’s ViolentAcrez Expose Controversy refers to the ongoing dispute between Gawker’s staff writer Adrian Chen and community members of Reddit that erupted in October 2012, after the former wrote and ran a feature story exposing the identity of Reddit’s prominent moderator ViolentAcrez and his role as the curator of several controversial subreddit forums including /r/Jailbait.
+Gawker’s ViolentAcrez Expose Controversy refers to an online dispute between Gawker’s staff writer Adrian Chen and community members of Reddit that erupted in October 2012, after the former wrote and ran a feature story exposing the identity of Reddit’s prominent moderator ViolentAcrez and his role as the curator of several controversial subreddit forums including /r/Jailbait.

 On October 10th, 2012, Redditor violentacrez, a veteran member of the community known for moderating more than 400 subreddits including the banned /r/Jailbait, deleted his account after posting a now-removed goodbye thread in his personal subreddit.
 Soon after, the link to his farewell message was shared in /r/SubredditDrama, where it received 620 points and nearly 500 comments.
 Around the same time, /r/violentacrez was taken over by several new users apparently affiliated with the Something Awful forums and /r/ShitRedditSays, reclaiming it as a place to smoke out users who post pedophilia-related commentary.